Comprehensive Guide to Different Types of Tires

 Tires are made of rubber, steel, fabric (textile), and sometimes other materials such as carbon black or silica.

-A properly-made tire has all these materials combined in the right proportions to make a supple tire that resists wearing out quickly and easily can handle high speeds and rough roads, yet is durable enough to last a few years.
+A properly made tire has all these materials combined in the right proportions to make a supple tire that resists wearing out quickly and easily, can handle high speeds and rough roads, and is durable enough to last a few years.

 The proportion of each material varies by tire type and use.
 Tires for passenger vehicles come in several different sizes: P195/60R15, P205/55R16, P215/55R16, P225/50R17, P235/45R17, P245/40R18, P255/35R19, etc.

-Each represents the size of the tire in inches (the first number) followed by the width in mm (the second number).
+Each represents the tire’s size in inches (the first number) followed by its width in mm (the second number).

-So, a 195mm wide tire is about 15 inches wide; a 235mm tire is a little over 10 inches wide.
+So, a 195mm tire is about 15 inches wide, and a 235mm tire is a little over 10 inches wide.

 Different Types of Tires

-Several different types of tires are designed for a particular season or road; some are listed below.
+Several types of tires are designed for a particular season or road; some are listed below.

 1. All-Season Tires

 The first type of tire is the All-season Tire.
-The all-season tire is designed to provide traction in wet and dry conditions and some ability to handle light snow or slush.
+It is designed to provide traction in wet and dry conditions and some ability to handle light snow or slush.

 They are generally made from a softer rubber compound that wears out faster than the harder rubber compounds used in performance tires.